josh3rill/XMeX/README.md

 2. **Build and Run Docker Containers**

-   Navigate to the project root and run the following command:
+   Navigate to the project root and run the following command: copy .env.example to .env if not created during docker build
    ```sh
    docker-compose up --build
    ```